Quick Look

 Additionally, you’ll likely undergo several medical tests, including:

 - Slit-lamp eye exam.
-This uses a special microscope and light to examine your eyes.
+Uses a special microscope and light to examine your eyes

 - Magnetic resonance imaging (MRI).
-This uses magnetic and radio waves to create detailed pictures of the eye, orbit, and brain.
+Uses magnetic and radio waves to create detailed pictures of the eye, orbit, and brain

 - Tear film exam.
-This test checks the tear level in your eyes to see if dry eye is causing symptoms of photophobia.
+Checks the tear level in your eyes to see if dry eye is causing symptoms of photophobia

 Treating Photophobia

-The most important thing you can do to treat the condition is to seek medical attention for any underlying causes.
+The most important thing you can do to treat the condition is to seek medical attention.
+A doctor can assess any underlying causes associated with photophobia.

 In many cases, if you cure or manage the cause of photophobia, your sensitivity to light will decrease.

-If you were born with or have developed a natural sensitivity to light, and there is no other underlying cause, there are several things you can do to make your eyes more comfortable.
+If you were born with or have developed a natural sensitivity to light, you can take steps to make your eyes more comfortable.

 For example, wear: